-6.1 Schedulability Study
+5.1 Schedulability Study

 Our primary method of evaluation is comparing schedulability of a variety of task sets when different synchronization protocols are used.
 The first protocol to which we compare the CGLP is the C-RNLP.
 The C-RNLP is the only existing protocol that solves the Transitive Blocking Chain Problem for nested write requests.
 There are two variants of the C-RNLP: the Uniform C-RNLP (U-C-RNLP) assumes uniform critical-section lengths and allows enqueuing based on this, while the General C-RNLP (G-C-RNLP) makes no such assumptions.
-We also compare the CGLP to the RNLP and to a simple group lock.
-The blocking bounds and overhead of each protocol are summarized in Table 1.
-Stated overhead values are the 99th percentile of measurements taken on a dual-socket, 8-coresper-socket machine with 32 GB of DRAM, running Ubuntu 16.04.
-Each request was for four of 64 total resources, and there were up to sixteen requests active at once.
+We also compare the CGLP to the RNLP and to a simple group lock.3 The blocking bounds and overhead of each protocol are summarized in Table 1.

-We conducted schedulability experiments using SchedCAT [1], an open-source real-time schedulability test toolkit.
-We used Sched-CAT to randomly generate task systems, compute blocking bounds, and determine schedulability on a 16-core platform using G-EDF scheduling by Baruah's test [4]; we inflated the execution time of tasks based on the locking protocol overhead and blocking their requests may incur as described in [5].
-In our experiments, we explored a broad space of task-system parameters, varying the individual task utilization, period, critical-section length, the percentage of tasks that issue requests, the probability that a given request is nested, and the number of resources requested for a nested request;
+We conducted our experiments using SchedCAT [1], an opensource real-time schedulability test toolkit.
+We used SchedCAT to randomly generate task systems, compute blocking bounds, and determine schedulability on a 16-core platform using G-EDF scheduling by Baruah's test [4]; we inflate the execution time of tasks based on the locking protocol overhead and blocking their requests may incur as described in [5].
+In our experiments, we explored a broad space of task-system parameters, varying the individual task utilization, period, critical-section length, the percentage of tasks that issue requests, the probability that a given request is nested, and the number of resources requested for a nested request; named value sets are listed in Table 2, and the set of parameters used for